HE Stratosphere Event of 1975 Revisited: the Difference between the Patterns of Astroparticle Interaction and LHC Nucleus-Nucleus Collision: Rapidity distribution: the particle production at the central rapidities and in the forward fragmentation region

 Now let us turn to the forward region of rapidity distribution.
-This is the area, a very dense dark blot on the target diagram, where fortunately no tracks are lost, see figure~\ref{familyphoto}.
-As it will be seen in the next section, particles in the central bulky blot are mostly photons or electrons.
-The hadron contribution appears at lower rapidity $Y_{lab}^p=14$, that corresponds to the maximal proton rapidity in c.m.s. $Y^p_{max}=6.5$.
-The detail discussion of proton content of forward area will go in the following sections.
+This is the area of the very-dense dark blot on the target diagram, where definitely no tracks are lost, see figure~\ref{familyphoto}.
+As will be seen in the next section, particles in the central bulky blot are mostly photons or electrons.
+The hadron contribution appears at lower rapidity $Y_{lab}^p=14$, which corresponds to the maximal proton rapidity in c.m.s. $Y^p_{max}=6.5$.
+The detailed discussion of proton content of forward fragmentation area will be done in the next sections.